Smart Money People Logo

 We don't reach out to a panel of people on a set date to ask them for feedback.

-It's also important that we maintain the quality of reviews on Smart Money People to protect both the people leaving, and reading, those reviews.
-That's why every review must be connected to a user account that has a real person linked to it.
+We're committed to maintaining the quality of reviews on Smart Money People to protect both the people leaving, and reading, them.
+That's why every review must be connected to a user account that's linked to a real person.

-Some of the financial services companies who work with us may also proactively ask their customers for feedback.
-We add this to the site alongside their other reviews.
-We're involved in the collection of this information to ensure it is genuine, fair and complies with our standards.
+Some of the financial services companies who work with us also proactively ask their customers for feedback.
+We add this feedback to the site alongside reviews collected directly by Smart Money People.
+We're involved in the collection of the additional reviews to make sure the process is genuine, fair and complies with our standards.

-What types of information do we ask for?
+What information do we ask for in our reviews?

-All reviews must be associated with a specific product or service and meet our User Terms.
+All reviews must be about a specific product or service and meet our User Terms.
+You need to be over 18 to leave a Smart Money People review.

-We ask individuals and businesses to give an overall rating for the product or service and also asked whether they would recommend it to family or friends.
+We'll ask you to give an overall rating for the product or service and also whether you'd recommend it to family or friends.

-We also ask a number of other questions relating to what a customer likes about the product / service and what could be done better.
-There's also questions about the service experience, to help get a full picture of the individual's or business's experience.
-This helps others to make better decisions and help financial services companies create better outcomes too.
+We also ask about the product or service and if anything could have been better.
+There are questions about the service you received to get a full picture of your experience.
+This helps other people to feel informed and make smarter decisions as well as helping financial services companies to create better outcomes.

 NET Promoter Score

-We use the recommendations question to create a Net Promoter Score (NPS).
-This is a widely used market research metric.
-In short, it helps companies measure and improve customer loyalty.
+We use our recommendations question to create a Net Promoter Score (NPS) which is a widely used market research metric.
+The NPS helps companies measure, understand and improve customer loyalty.

-We don't share Net Promoter Scores publicly, but each company can access its NPS by subscribing.
+We don't share Net Promoter Scores publicly, but each company can access its own NPS when they subscribe.